FTP backup with SSL encryption

 Backing up to FTP using SSL encryption

-- In Backup Properties->Destination->FTP Server->Edit Configuration (or the Tools->Options->FTP window if you're using a predefined FTP configuration for the current backup job) after entering the details of the destination FTP (host, username, password) go to the Advanced section.
+- In Backup Properties->Destination->FTP Server->Edit Configuration (or the File->Options->FTP window if you're using a predefined FTP configuration for the current backup job) after entering the details of the destination FTP (host, username, password) go to the Advanced section.

 - From the SSL encryption level box select an option that applies to your situation: